Markovian projections for functionals of It\^o semimartingales with jumps: Main Results

 We end this section by making some comments on the uniqueness in law and the Markov property of the mimicking process.
 In Theorem~\ref{thm:mp}, we see from the specific forms of the characteristics of $\widehat{Y}$ and the definition of $\Phi$ that the mimicking process $\widehat{Z}$ has Markovian-type dynamics.
 Even with the simplest updating function given by Example~\ref{eg:1} (process itself), there is no guarantee that $\widehat{Z}$ is a true Markov process, or is unique in law, unless we are willing to impose further regularity assumptions on $\widehat{b}$, $\widehat{c}$ and $\widehat{\kappa}$.
 In practice, we use \eqref{eq:cond_exp} to compute these coefficients.
 If there are sufficiently ``nice'' versions, then properties beyond existence may hold.
-See e.g.\ \cite{MR359017}, \cite{MR838085}, \cite{MR1248747}, \cite{MR1297694} for various conditions on non-local generators that imply the uniqueness and/or the Markov property of martingale solutions.
-However, it is not straightforward to impose assumptions only on the differential characteristics $(b, c, \kappa)$ of the original process that translate to desired regularity conditions on the coefficients $(\widehat{b}, \widehat{c}, \widehat{\kappa})$ of the mimicking process, not to mention the possibly complicated structure of the updating function $\Phi$.
-Thus, in this paper we focus on existence results in general settings.
-See also \cite{MR3098443}, Section~3 for a discussion on the uniqueness and the Markov property.
+See e.g.\ \cite{bentata2012mimicking}, \cite{MR359017}, \cite{MR838085}, \cite{MR1248747}, \cite{MR1297694} for various conditions on non-local generators that imply the uniqueness and/or the Markov property of martingale solutions.
+For example, \cite{MR359017}, Theorem~4.2 requires the following sufficient condition: \begin{enumerate}[label=(\roman*), topsep=0.3em, noitemsep] \item $\widehat{b}(t, x)$ is locally bounded,